TomasCumlin/clinical_genomics/README.md

 # clinical_genomics

-Functioning nextclade files:
+#Functioning nextclade files:

-For Linux:
+##For Linux:
         nc_code_bash.sh is to be used as plugin in Geneious
         nc_code_bash.sh runs np_code_update.sh, which is where all nextclade commands are located.

-  Python version:
+ ##Python version:
         nc_terminal.py
-    This file runs in the terminal but not as plugin in Genious on the linux computer.
-The script fails to activate the conda environment.

-For Windows:
+##For Windows:
         nextclade_windows.bat

-Old files, not to be used:
+##Old files, not to be used:
   nc_code.sh (older version of np_code_update.sh)
   nextclade_winodws.ps1 (for Windows powershell)

-  Updated 2022-08-18
+  #Updated 2022-08-18